Young Tradition Festival 2026: That’s a Wrap!

 Young Tradition in Schools and Community Centers

-In addition to public events and performances, the week of Young Tradition Festival has always been an opportunity to bring traditional arts programming into schools and community centers.
+In addition to public events and performances, the week of the Young Tradition Festival has always been an opportunity to bring traditional arts programming into schools and community centers.
 This year included visits to Edmunds Elementary School and the Converse Home Senior Assisted Living Community.

 Festival Kick-off: The Community Dance Party